Nebius-Academy/boltz2-mk8s/tutorial.md

 ---

-## 5. Pre-pull the Boltz runner image and download the model cache
+## 5. Pre-pull Boltz-2 runner image and download model cache

-In this section, you will prepare all cluster nodes for running Boltz-2 by pre-pulling the Docker image and downloading the model cache into the shared PVC, ensuring faster job startup.
+In this section, you will prepare all cluster nodes for running Boltz-2 by pre-pulling the Docker image and downloading the model cache into the shared filesystem, ensuring faster job startup.

+The code:

-1. Runs the Boltz image pre-pull DaemonSet on all nodes.
+1. Runs the Boltz-2 image pre-pull DaemonSet on all nodes.
 2. Runs the `boltz-cache-download` job to populate the PVC.
 3. Waits for both to complete.
 4. Deletes the temporary resources.